Death (Discworld): Film

 In the 2022 international co-production CGI-animated film of The Amazing Maurice – adapted fairly directly from the 28th Discworld novel of 2001, The Amazing Maurice and his Educated Rodents – Death is voiced by the noted British actor and comedian Peter Serafinowicz alongside Hugh Laurie as the titular cat of equally prodigious capabilities.

 Television

 Animated

-In the Cosgrove Hall 1997 animated adaptations of Soul Music and Wyrd Sisters (and the Welcome to the Discworld pilot based on a extract from Reaper Man), Death was voiced by Christopher Lee.
+In the Cosgrove Hall 1997 animated adaptations of Soul Music and Wyrd Sisters (and the Welcome to the Discworld pilot based on an extract from Reaper Man), Death was voiced by Christopher Lee.
 In Soul Music, the voice actors are: